qctrl/python-pyquil/README.md

 ### Using PyPi

-Use `pip` to install the latest version of Q-CTRL Pyquil Adaptor.
+Use `pip` to install the latest version of Q-CTRL PyQuil Adapter.

 ```shell
 pip install qctrl-pyquil